cdleveille/copterjs/README.md

 Launch:

--   Run `yarn dev` to concurrently run the server via ts-node-dev and the client via nodemon, which will cause either to automatically restart whenever a change is made to any of their respective source code files.
+-   Run `yarn dev` to concurrently run the server via ts-node-dev and the client via webpack in watch mode, which will cause either to automatically restart whenever a change is made to any of their respective source code files.
 The client will be accessible on [localhost:3000](http://localhost:3000).
 -   Alternatively, start the "`debug`" launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` with the degugger attached to the server.